omgnetwork/android-sdk/README.md

 Where
 * `request` is a `TransactionConsumptionParams` data class constructed using:
     * `transactionRequest`: The transactionRequest obtained from the QR scanner.
     * `address`: (optional) The address from which to take the funds.
-If not specified, the current user's primary address will be used.
+If not specified, the current user's primary wallet address will be used.
     * `tokenId`: (optional) The token id to use for the consumption.
     * `amount`: (optional) The amount of token to send.
 This amount can be either inputted when generating or consuming a transaction request.